smallfishabc/interaction_map/README.md

-# inteactionmap_single_publish
+# Intrinsically Disordered Protein(IDP) Interaction Map for Coarse-Grained simulation

-Author:Feng Yu
+Author: Feng Yu
-This branch is designed based on single_publish version.
+This branch is designed based on the single_publish version.

-In this branch, we have two types of functions.
+In this branch, we focus on analyzing the intramolecular interaction of IDPs with the CALVADOS coarse-grained simulation engine designed by Kresten Lindorff-Larsen.

-The first type of functions is designed for analyzing single pdb/xtc file.

-The second type of functions is designed for multi-protein analysis based my simulation data structure.

-We will focus on explaining the first type of functions in this readme file.

-Basic usage of the database:
-##copy from the main
+We will analyze the simulation trajectory and plot the strong interaction between protein residues which may impact the overall structural preference of IDPs

+**A Google Colab notebook is created for this repository to help biologists design IDRs without a deep understanding of the code.**

-File structure:
+Program structure:
-Our main script will usually called the function in default_function.py.
-Therefore, the main function will not directly interact with the backend.
+default_function.py describes protocols to analyze, design, and plot IDR intramolecular interactions. main.py provides an interface for users to separate the backend and the frontend by calling functions in the default_function.py.

-The functions in default_function.py are calling the function in the backend to generate a interaction map or calculte the interaction strength.
+The functions in default_function.py are calling the function in the backend to generate an interaction map or calculate the interaction strength.

-The other files are storing functions having different purposes.
-We will explain some of them in the following paragraph.

-Function explaination